vmware-samples/euc-samples/macOS-Samples/Scripts/DockUtil Post-Install Script/README.md

 * CurrentUser : This is the user currently logged into macOS
 * `/usr/local/bin/dockutil -add` : This is the dockutil utility that modifies the dock plist.
+* `/usr/bin/killall cfprefsd` : This command restarts process that reads preferences for the user - this way when the dock restarts it builds from a current set of preferences.
 * `/usr/bin/killall Dock` : This command restarts the dock to make the changes immediately visible to the user.